Lingo CGM — 2-Pack

 Two over-the-counter continuous glucose monitors (CGMs) are now FDA-cleared for adults without diabetes: the Dexcom Stelo (cleared March 5, 2024 — the first OTC CGM in the US) and Abbott Lingo (cleared May 29, 2024).
 Both cost $49–$99 per month, last 14–15 days, and pair with your phone — no prescription, no insurance, no doctor visit.
 This guide compares the two head-to-head for non-diabetic metabolic health tracking, plus when it makes sense to step up to the cash-pay FreeStyle Libre 3 Plus.
+If you already know you want an OTC sensor, use the shorter Stelo-or-Lingo decision tree.

 Health Disclaimer: This page is for educational purposes only and is not medical advice.
 OTC wellness CGMs are not intended to diagnose, treat, or manage diabetes.
 They are not suitable for people who take insulin or have a history of hypoglycemia.
 If you have or suspect diabetes, talk to your doctor about a prescription CGM (Dexcom G7, FreeStyle Libre 3) rather than a wellness biosensor.